tiryakiv/Advanced-topics-in-image-analysis/README.md

-This is the github page for Istanbul Technical University Graduate Course entitled "Advanced topics in image analysis"
+This is the github page for Istanbul Technical University BBL588 Graduate Course titled "Advanced topics in image analysis"

 Here is the link for the main source of my course: